Faculty

 HANYS

-Colleen McVeigh works on the data informatics team at HANYS, producing analytics to support members and various divisions within the organization.
+Colleen McVeigh works on the data informatics team at HANYS, producing analytics to support HANYS members and various divisions within the organization.
 She focuses on quality improvement and data analytics.
-She received her bachelor’s in business administration and technology management from the State University of New York at Cobleskill and her Master of Business Administration in healthcare administration from Union Graduate College.
+She received her Bachelor of Business Administration in technology management from SUNY Cobleskill and her Master of Business Administration in healthcare administration from Union Graduate College.

 Amy Nickson